pantheon-systems/documentation/source/content/drupal-migration.md

 ## Upgrade to the Latest Version of Drupal on the Pantheon Platform

-You can migrate your site to Drupal, or upgrade to Drupal from another platform.
+You can migrate your site to Drupal from another platform and upgrade to the latest Drupal version.
 The starting point for your migration or upgrade will vary depending on specific factors such as:

-- Site Creation Method
+- **Site Creation Method**
     - Build Tools
     - Custom Upstream
     - Empty Upstream
     - Pantheon Dashboard
-- Additional Requirements <Popover title="Additional Requirements" content="Any other features that must be in place, or that are desired." />
+- **Additional Requirements** <Popover title="Additional Requirements" content="Any other features that must be in place, or that are desired." />
     - Multidev
     - Drupal version set to 8
     - Build Tools Workflow
-    - Site uses drupal-project or drupal-recommended upstream
+    - Site uses the `drupal-project` or `drupal-recommended` upstream

-Review the starting points below to select the correct migration or upgrade path.
+Review the starting points below to select the correct migration or upgrade path for your setup.

 ### I created my site with Build Tools